openstack-archive/networking-ovn/doc/source/troubleshooting.rst

 1. Geneve kernel module not supported:

 By default OVN creates tunnels between compute nodes using the Geneve protocol.
-Older kernels (< 3.18) don't support the Geneve module and hence tunneling cant work.
+Older kernels (< 3.18) don't support the Geneve module and hence tunneling can't work.
 You can check it with this command 'lsmod | grep openvswitch' (geneve should show up in the result list)

 For more information about which upstream Kernel version is required for